StockSharp/AlgoTrading/Designer/Gallery/Schemas/Opening_Range_Breakout/README.md

 - The candle block feeds the Bollinger Bands, the EMA and a converter for the closing price; three more converters split the bands into upper, lower and middle lines.
 - Six comparisons cover the whole logic: two for the bands, two for the EMA filter and two for the return to the middle band.
 - Both entry AND blocks require a flat position, so an entry never adds to an open trade; the closing blocks are wired straight to the middle-band comparisons.
-- Two things from the C# original are missing here: the 10-bar pause between actions, which has no block in the Designer, and the immediate reversal — this diagram closes at the middle band first and opens the opposite side on a later candle.
+- The diagram closes at the middle band first and can open the opposite side on a later candle.

 ## Usage